spokestack/spokestack.io/content/blog/whats-a-keyword-model.md

 title: What's a Keyword Model, and Why Would I Use One?
 date: '2021-06-14'
 description: We'll show you where keyword recognition models fit in with wake words, ASR, and NLU; and we'll help you decide if they're right for your app.
-tags: ASR, Concepts, Keyword, NLU, Wake Word
+tags: ASR, Concepts, Keyword Recognition, NLU, Wake Word
 author: josh
 draft: false
 hero: ../assets/docs/concepts-keywords.png